ebd622/fe-samples/http/README.md

       );
   }
 ```
-`post` returns an Observable, we need to subscribe to it.
+The method `post` returns an Observable, we need to subscribe to it.